Havoc Demon Hunter: Midnight Expansion Preview

 Demon Hunter Class Tree

 The first thing you'll notice is the entire area below the 20 gate has been restructured, and Sigil of Flame Icon Sigil of Flame (alongside supporting talents) have been removed.
-This includes all three capstones - both The Hunt Icon The Hunt and Collective Anguish Icon Collective Anguish have been moved to the Havoc tree alongside Demonic Icon Demonic, and Sigil of Spite Icon Sigil of Spite has been removed entirely.
-Instead, these have been replaced with some generic damage passives in Furious Icon Furious, Remorseless Icon Remorseless and Final Breath Icon Final Breath.
+This includes all three capstones - both The Hunt Icon The Hunt and Collective Anguish Icon Collective Anguish have been moved to the Havoc tree alongside Demonic Icon Demonic, and Sigil of Spite Icon Sigil of Spite has been made a Vengeance exclusive.
+In their place are some generic damage passives in Furious Icon Furious, Remorseless Icon Remorseless and Final Breath Icon Final Breath.
 Darkness Icon Darkness remains in place, now sandwiched between some other strong defensive and utility options placed here:

 • First In, Last Out Icon First In, Last Out

-Provides a small decaying shield after casting Fel Rush Icon Fel Rush, giving a small amount of extra active defense.
+Provides a small decaying shield after casting Fel Rush Icon Fel Rush.
+A small bump to Havoc's active defense.

 • Demonic Resilience Icon Demonic Resilience